-- It is usual for the appraisal towards the end of the first year for full-time students (pro-rata for part-time students, see Appendix A) to consider candidates for upgrading from MPhil to PhD registration, if this is appropriate; - Later appraisals monitor progress towards thesis preparation and examination; - Part-time students at the end of years 1, 3, 5 and 7 (if applicable) will have a light touch appraisal, details of which are shown in Appendix A. - All students registered for a higher degree must comply with the procedures described; - The appraisal dates must be at no more than 12-month intervals from the initial start date; - It is the responsibility of both supervisor and student to ensure that this system is followed; - Students on 4-year LIDo studentships will have their first (upgrade) appraisal at the end of year 2
+- It is usual for the appraisal towards the end of the first year for full-time students (pro-rata for part-time students, see Appendix A) to consider candidates for upgrading from MPhil to PhD registration, if this is appropriate; - Later appraisals monitor progress towards thesis preparation and examination;

+- Part-time students at the end of years 1, 3, 5 and 7 (if applicable) will have a light touch appraisal, details of which are shown in Appendix A. - Students on the DProf programme will have a light touch appraisal one calendar year from the date on which they complete parts 1-3 of the programme, and can begin their research.
+They will have their first full appraisal one calendar year after the first light touch appraisal.
+Subsequent appraisals will alternate between light touch and full appraisal as outlined in Appendix A. All students registered for a higher degree must comply with the procedures described; - The appraisal dates must be at no more than 12-month intervals from the initial start date; - It is the responsibility of both supervisor and student to ensure that this system is followed; - Students on 4-year LIDo studentships who are registered with the College since the start of their studies will have a light-touch appraisal at the end of year 1 and their first full (upgrade) appraisal at the end of year 2.